ayan20985/ayan20985.github.io/_research/2023-05-15-3d-modelling.md

 title: "Syllabus for 3D Modelling in an Engineering Context"
 layout: page
 tagg:
-  - "this research has been completed, #357683"
+  - "this project has been completed, #35835b"
+  - "this project's documentation is up to date, #35835b"
+  #- "this project is in-progress, #D37070"
+  #- "this project's documentation is almost complete, #eb9234"
 ---
 12 Chapters, 18 weeks of study, 11 schools, ~2500 eligible students, and Fusion 360.
 Designed to teach students from Grades 9 to 12 industry standard CAD practices that emphasize design thinking and modelling intuition.
 Skills learned can be transferred to programs outside of fusion 360. <!-- Plans to deploy to ~53 schools or ~15000 eligible students. --> Open-source and free forever.